 Download Entire Lesson English Version THIS IS THE FRENCH VERSION of our GROWTH MINDSET POSTERS: Character perseverance strategies that empower.
 We have translated our ENGLISH posters so that our French Immersion and Core French colleagues can use them …Read more

-This lesson is a great way to introduce the Six Cs learning skills to your students and to set a tone for a year of growth mindset and character education: The Six Cs are a bunch of transferable skills that you can use at school, at home, at a job… pre …Read more
+This lesson is a great way to introduce the 6 Cs of Education learning skills to your students and to set the tone for a year of growth mindset and perseverence: The Six Cs are a bunch of transferable skills that you can use at school, at home, at a jo …Read more

-UNIT BIG IDEA By the end of this unit, students will be able to Understand / Explain the six Cs of Education and Deep Learning (Learning Skills): Character, Citizenship, Collaboration, Communication, Creativity, and Critical Thinking.
-Analyze the simil …Read more
+Exploring the 6 Cs of Education is a great way to kick off the new school year or school term.
+UNIT BIG IDEA By the end of this unit, students will be able to Understand / Explain the six Cs of Education and Deep Learning (Learning Skills): Character, …Read more